IlliaFransua/CFileManager/README.md

     - `size` – file size
     - `created_at` – timestamp of creation
     - `modified_at` – timestamp of last modification
 - **Utility Functions:**
   Extra functions to check if a path is a directory, get a file extension, and more.

 ## Test Structure

-The project has several test sets that cover all features:
+The project includes comprehensive functional and integration tests that cover all features:
 1. **File Storage Tests:**
     - Create and validate test directories and files
     - Generate unique paths and save files
     - Clean up test artifacts
 2. **Metadata Tests:**
     - Validate saving (`save_metadata`), loading (`load_metadata`), and updating (`update_metadata`) metadata
 3. **Utility Tests:**
     - Check if path is a directory (`is_directory`)
     - Verify file existence (`file_exists`)